HajjSalad/RaspberryPi-Android-Video-Streaming/README.md

 2. 🌐 Stream Web-Hosted Videos
 - Watch internet-hosted videos directly using ExoPlayer
 - Current Implementation: Video URLs are hardcoded in the app and tied to each button
-- Future Enhancement: Host a JSON file on GitHub Pages containing video metadata: app fetches and parses the JSON to load videos dynam,mically, enabling easy updates without app modifications
+- Future Enhancement: Host a JSON file on GitHub Pages containing video metadata; app fetches and parses the JSON to load videos dynam,mically, enabling easy updates without app modifications
 3. 📂 Stream Locally-Stored Videos
 - Browse and play video files saved on Android device storage
 - Seamless playback with ExoPlayer integration